5 Must-Haves for a Vulnerability Assessment in 2022

 - Database assessments that specifically inspect database applications and data pipelines for security vulnerabilities.

-Vulnerability assessments sometimes get confused with penetration tests but they are not the same.
+Vulnerability assessments sometimes get confused with penetration tests or bug bounty, but they are not the same.
 In a penetration test, an expert ethical hacker tries to get inside your environment and access critical resources, usually by exploiting a vulnerability.
 Vulnerability assessments attempt to uncover as many weaknesses as possible in a system or environment and provide remediation measures.
 You can think of a pen test as a deep test, but it doesn’t go as wide as a vulnerability assessment in finding all potentially exploitable weaknesses.

 5 must-haves for your vulnerability assessment in 2022